Spot the Red Thread in Others’ Messages

-One of the best ways to get better at crafting messages around a Red Thread is to see how it shows up in other places.
+One of the best ways to get better at crafting messages around a Red Thread is to see how it shows up in others’ messages.
 Most people aren’t explicitly using the Red Thread Method, but there are some “tells” that signal where the key concepts are in a message or story.

 Tamsen started thinking about this when she saw Disney’s The Little Mermaid— not the 83-minute animated movie but the 15-minute Disney on Ice version.
 The story was cut down to five major numbers, and they happen to correspond pretty closely to the steps of the Red Thread.
 “Part of Your World,” for example, is a pretty clear Goal Statement.

-In this episode, we look at the most common Red Thread tells, little phrases in other people’s messages that tell you when they’re stating the Goal, the Problem, the Idea, the Chance, or the Action.
+In this episode, we look at the most common Red Thread tells, little phrases in others’ messages that tell you when they’re stating the Goal, the Problem, the Idea, the Change, or the Action.
 Paying attention to these cues will help you spot the Red Thread in the wild.

 One of the best ways to get better at crafting messages around a Red Thread is to see how other people craft messages around Red Threads— even in some unexpected places like Disney musicals— because the problem is most people are not using the Red Thread method yet and so they’re not broadcasting, “Hey, here’s my Goal Statement; here is my Problem Statement; here is my Idea Statement, Change Statement, and Action Statement.”

 But, there are little tells.
 There are little signals that people or communicators or marketers or storytellers or movie makers will give you that signal that this is a key concept, this is a key moment of this particular message or story.
 And so if we can reverse engineer back from those key moments and those little tells, we can start to see how it is that different people use those elements to craft very different sounding stories and very different sounding messages, even though the core elements are still the same.